 With over 4 decades of experience in oiled wildlife response, we have become seamlessly integrated into the Incident Command System and have worked with hundreds of agencies and organizations on response efforts.
 We maintain a high level of safety training for all our staff and core team members including HAZWOPER and ISO400 training.
 Our team includes staff and consulting members representing a variety of fields, including veterinary medicine and wildlife rehabilitation.

-When animals have been affected within a reasonable driving radius of our facilities in Newark, Delaware, patients may be transported for treatment to our Wildlife Response Annex.
-This is a purpose-built facility for maximum safety and efficiency during a response.
+When animals have been affected within a reasonable driving radius of our facilities in Newark, Delaware, patients may be transported for treatment to our L. Leon Campbell & Alice P. Campbell Wildlife Response Building This is a purpose-built facility for maximum safety and efficiency during a response.

 2012 Hurricane Sandy refinery spill